You are currently viewing Different Ways to Create a DataFrame in R

 7. From Excel File

-You can also create a data frame by importing an excel file in R. R base doesn’t provide a feature to read a CSV file hence, will use read_excel() from third party package readxl.
+You can also create a data frame by importing an excel file in R. R base doesn’t provide a feature to read a CSV file hence, will use read_excel() from the third party package readxl.

 # Load readxl package